With certain specified exceptions discussed below, employees of the University of Georgia are expected to report

 - Faculty and Staff Advisors to Registered Student Organizations;

-- Director, Associate Director, and Assistant Director, Equal Opportunity Office/Title IX Coordinator;
+- Director, Associate Director, and Assistant Directors, Equal Opportunity Office/Title IX Coordinator;

 - Executive Director, University Health Center;